yegor256/rultor/rultor-conveyer/README.md

 AWS should launch the first EC2 instance automatically.
 That's it.

-## How to re-configure existing Auto Scaling group
+## How to re-configure existing AS group

 Create a new EC2 instance from existing AMI.
 Connect to the new EC2 instance through SSH and make required changes.